 We’ve all been there.
 After a few months into your direct sales adventure, you begin to look around and wonder, what changed?
-Phone calls may have slowed, bookings may be down, and your enthusiasm has waned a bit.
+Your Facebook group is quiet, bookings may be down, and your enthusiasm has waned a bit.
 The evolution of a direct sales business is much like the Sierra Mountains, there are so many hills and valleys.

 So what do you do when you are deep down into that valley?
 I’ve personally experienced these six direct sales obstacles and I’m here to help you overcome them!

 About 3 months into my direct sales adventure, I found my family, friends, and immediate acquaintances had their jewelry collection quite stocked.
 The sales slowed down and the bookings slowed as well.
 This happens to everyone.
 I found two ways to counteract this slowdown and get those sales flowing again!

 Hosting your own party or creating your own vendor event!
 Use the skills that you have learned to throw a great party or spend a Saturday at a craft fair and just have fun!
 New relationships will be formed, old ones will be nurtured, and you will find sales will begin to pick up!

 Number 2 – Your Facebook Group Has Stopped Growing

 Having a Facebook group is a great way to build your own community online.
 You may find, however, your numbers of fresh eyes in your Facebook group has dipped.
 The key here is to figure out new ways to draw people into your Facebook group.
 I use 3 different ways to funnel fresh eyes over into my Facebook groups.
 Read about them here and you will be sure to organically grow your group slowly over time.

 Number 3 – Your Facebook Group Is Dead